logo

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily, with or without reasonable accommodation, and perform other duties as assigned.

-• Function as a direct representative from the science learning team to the public
+• Function as a direct representative from the programs team to the public and internally.

-• Be an active participant in the visitor experience including some programming and assist with special events and projects
+• Be an active participant in the visitor experience including some exhibits work and assist with special events and projects.

 • Please note: this job description does not contain a comprehensive listing of all activities, duties or responsibilities that are required of the employee for this job; duties, responsibilities and activities may change at any time with or without notice